 There are few reasons why one might want to do that:

 If the program isn't run from a GEMDOS HD emulated drive, but from a cartridge, floppy or HD image, you need to have the corresponding program also as a normal host file which location you can give to the debugger:

-If Hatari complains that your program doesn't have debug symbol table, or its symbols are in some unsupported format, and you cannot re-compile it to include a.out or GST/DRI symbols, you have two options:
+If Hatari complains that your program doesn't have debug symbol table, or its symbols are in some unsupported format, you have two options:

 NOTE: nm output for GCC generated a.out binaries includes labels also for loops, not just functions.
 While loop labels are fine for debugging, they should be removed before profiling.
 Besides causing misleading profile results, loop labels can seriously slow down profiling (call graph tracking is automatically enabled for profiling when debug symbols are loaded, and operations done on each matched symbol address cause huge overhead if that match is for something happening every few instructions).